sontuphan/SI/README.md

 # Thesis-Source

 ## Introduce
-This project is personal project in Swiss Inovation Challenge
+This project is a personal project in Swiss Inovation Challenge